Azure/azure-quickstart-templates/moodle-scalable-cluster-ubuntu/README.md

 ### Gluster and MariaDb
 The setup script will ask you about the 't-shirt size' for database & gluster layers.
-Here's an explanation for each one of these:
+Here's an explanation for each one of them:

 Gluster t-shirt sizes: